 North Carolina Teaching Fellows will receive up to $5,000 a semester in forgivable loans for a commitment to serve as a science, mathematics, or special education teacher.

-The North Carolina Teaching Fellows funding will be distributed three times per year – in the summer*, fall, and spring.
+North Carolina Teaching Fellows’ funding is distributed three times per year – in the summer*, fall, and spring.

 *NOTE: If students are NOT taking summer school, then no summer funding will go into their account.
 Students intending to take summer classes must notify the Teaching Fellows Director to receive summer funding.